 Example 5: Industry 4.0: Tool for mastering Big Data

 Deep Learning is also used when it comes to analysing Big Data and the questions are very complex at the same time.
 Due to its strengths, the data science method is an important tool for mastering Big Data.
-For example, in the evaluation of sensor data, as in the case of Maintenance data that occur in a wind farm.
-Here, measurements are sometimes taken every second at a wide variety of locations, so that the amount of data quickly reaches the petabyte range.
+For example, in the evaluation of sensor data, as in the case of Maintenance data that are generated in a wind farm.
+With this technology, measurements are taken at various points, sometimes every second, so that the amount of data quickly reaches the petabyte range.

 In such complex industrial ecosystems, the algorithm facilitates the Unit forecastthat need to be maintained.
 You can find out more about this in our free Whitepaper for: Predictive Maintenance.
 Deep Learning also makes it possible to establish complex connections between industrial processes, data on interaction with customers and sales data.